johanyim/cv/README.md

 ### Software Developer - *BG Automotive*
 > `2024-05` - `Present`
 - Implemented stateless, secure authentication using `JWT`s stored in HTTP-only cookies, with access and refresh token rotation for session management.
-- Implemented HTTP middleware using `Redis` as an intermediary cache layer, Server-Sent Events, and frontend Virtualization/Windowing to handle payloads 600 times larger, 400 times faster.
+- Implemented HTTP middleware in `Rust` using `Redis` as an intermediary cache layer, Server-Sent Events, and frontend Virtualization/Windowing to handle payloads 600 times larger.
 - Developed a silent background process that monitors key presses and recognizes barcode syntax, triggering image capture from the warehouse CCTV system.
 - Applied systems programming concepts, including mutex-based synchronization, to prevent race conditions and manage concurrent write operations.
 - Used `cron`, the GNU coreutils, and `git` to create an automated deployment pipeline for various automated services.